Tmitchy/Python-Security-Tools/project-template.md

 What problem is this script/tool solving?
 Why did I build it, and what SOC/security task does it support?

 **2. Approach**
 How does it work, at a high level?
-What's the core logic — inputs, processing steps, outputs?
+What's the core logic: inputs, processing steps, outputs?

 **3. Key Code / Logic Snippet**
 ```python